ag-grid/ag-grid/grid-packages/ag-grid-docs/new/README.md

 To build the site for deployment, run

-    gatsby build
+    npm build

 This will compile all the required assets and put them in the `public` folder ready for upload.
-Run `gatsby serve` if you want to test the website from these assets.
+Run `npm run serve` if you want to test the website from these assets.

 This process will also update the indices for the Algolia search.
 For this to work, you will need to provide the required environment variables.
 Copy `.env.example` to `.env` and fill in the required values from your Algolia account.

-NOTE: when you have built the website, if you then run develop mode, it will serve any files that it finds in the `public` folder instead of using ones that are generated on-the-fly, which can interrupt hot-reloading (for example for pages generated from Markdown).
-Run `gatsby clean` before starting develop mode to ensure that everything works correctly.
+NOTE: when you have built the website, if you then run develop mode, it will serve any files that it finds in the `public` folder instead of using ones that are generated on-the-fly, which can interrupt hot-reloading (for example for pages generated from Markdown). `npm start` will clean before starting develop mode to ensure that everything works correctly.